 Cox Internet Speed Options and Tiers

 Cox provides fiber-powered internet.
 Most homes are connected by a coax cable.
 In select areas, they offer a 100 percent fiber optic connection directly to the home.
-The network delivers up to one GIG download speeds everywhere and even faster speeds in some areas.
+The network delivers up to one GIG download speeds everywhere, and even up to 2 GIG speeds in some areas.

 Download and Upload Speeds